yannvon/road-segmentation/README.md

 Figure 1: x-axis accuracy, y-axis epochs, no up-sampling(orange) versus up-sampling (blue)

-### 3. Consider larger field of view to classify patch
+### 3. Considering a larger field of view to classify patches

 Instead of classifying a 16 x 16 patch by itself, we consider using larger window sizes.
 To allow this the images has to be padded with pixel, where we chose to mirror pixels, which allows for example to make roads be continuous, even in the padded areas.
 The best size of images was analyzed as follows: